 \subsection{Comparison Between Solar Cycles}

-In Figure \ref{fig:hemispheres-by-cycle}, best fit lines for Cycle 23, 24 and the beginning of 25 are shown in the two hemispheres.
+Figure \ref{fig:hemispheres-by-cycle} shows best fit lines for Cycles 23, 24 and the beginning of 25 in the two hemispheres when the AR flux is 100\% emerged.
 The northern hemisphere is very consistent and the differences in the slopes and intercepts are statistically insignificant from cycle to cycle.
-The southern hemisphere is much more variable with significant differences in the slope between Cycle 23 and 24, see the difference between the blue and red lines in the southern hemisphere in Figure \ref{fig:evol}.
-The cycle 25 data in incomplete with only 20-30\% of the number of data points in the other two cycles.
+The southern hemisphere is much more variable, with significant differences in the slopes between Cycles 23 and 24, see the difference between the blue and red lines in the southern hemisphere in Figure \ref{fig:evol}.
+The Cycle 25 data is incomplete with only 20-30\% of the number of data points in the other two cycles.
 However, the difference in slope between the northern and southern hemispheres in Cycle 25 is quite large even this early in the cycle, see the green line in Figure \ref{fig:evol}.
-The fitted parameters and their associated uncertainties are found in Table \ref{tab:table-2}.
+The fitted parameters and their associated uncertainties are presented in Table \ref{tab:table-2}.

 The $\bar{\gamma}$ values for the hemisphere-combined data are significantly different between Cycle 23 (5.11$^{\circ}$ $\pm$ 0.61) and Cycle 24 (6.67$^{\circ}$ $\pm$ 0.66).
 The Southern hemisphere contributes most of this difference with $\bar{\gamma}$ values of Cycle 24 being 2.55$^{\circ}$ higher than those of Cycle 23, see Table \ref{tab:table-2}.